xuedi/sharedBookshelf/README.md

 # sharedBookshelf
-A PHP website that helps you keep track of who did lend your books
+A PHP website that helps you keep track of who you did lend your books to